openstack-archive/senlin/doc/source/tutorial/receivers.rst

   $ senlin receiver-create -c mycluster -a CLUSTER_SCALE_IN w_scale_in

-The output from the command will be something like shown below:
+The output from the command will be something like this:

 .. code-block:: console